San Miguel Beermen: 1988–1994: Ramon Fernandez joins the Beermen and the Grand Slam

-Mid-1990s decline and the end of the Norman Black era
+1995–1997: Decline and Norman Black's departure

 In 1995, San Miguel was struggling to maintain its ranks as among the best teams in the league with Sunkist and Alaska dominating at the time.
 All superstars Allan Caidic, Samboy Lim, Ato Agustin were injured and to cover the scoring gap Alvin Teng was traded to Seven Up for Gido Babilonia and Victor Pablo after All Filipino Conference.
 Acquired Freddie Abuda from Purefoods, drafted Lou Regidor, Mike Mustre, Matt Makalintal, Gilbert Castillo and Bryant Punzalan.
 Though the beermen didn't prosper on first two conferences but in Governors' Conference with Kenny Travis back as import San Miguel broke Sunkist's dream of a grandslam by entering the finals of the Governors' Cup, only to lose to Alaska in a seven-game showdown.

 San Miguel's struggles would continue in 1996, the team finished third in the All-Filipino while nabbing fourth in the season-ending Governors' Cup.
 Early in the year, San Miguel traded Ato Agustin to Sunkist for known-scorer Nelson Asaytono and traded Victor Pablo to Shell for Paul "Mr. Excitement" Alvarez.
 The third conference saw the arrival of Lamont Strothers to the PBA.

 After the 1996 season, Norman Black left the team and became the head coach of Mobiline.
 Replacing him was former NCC coach Ron Jacobs.
 Before the 1997 season began, controversy surrounded the hiring of Ron Jacobs, due to objections by the Basketball Coaches Association of the Philippines (BCAP).
 The BCAP believed that it endangered the chance of local coaches to enter the PBA.
 But, Jacobs remained coach of San Miguel for the league's 23rd season.

 With San Miguel in a sort of a rebuilding mode, Jacobs was able to mold young players like Olsen Racela who was acquired from Purefoods, Mike Mustre as well as veterans Asaytono, "Mr. Excitement" Bong Alvarez, Dignadice and Art dela Cruz into a strong team each conference.
 San Miguel won third place in all three conferences of the '97 campaign.
 The Beermen failed to enter the finals in the Commissioner's and Governors' Cups, respectively, losing in two do-or-die games against Gordon's Gin and Purefoods.
 Jeff Ward was the import during the second conference while Larry Robinson played for SMB in the third conference.

 Asaytono was a candidate to win the Most Valuable Player Award but lost to Purefoods' Alvin Patrimonio.

-San Miguel Beermen (the Danny Ildefonso era) (1998–2007)
+1998–2013: The Danny Ildefonso era

+SMB acquired Danny Ildefonso (left) in 1998 while Jong Uichico was appointed head coach in the following off-season.
+The two would become key figures in the team's return to its winning prowess at the turn of the millennium.